CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

     [0, 0, 0,   0.5, 0]

-For the algorithm to work, we must transform this original matrix in such a way that we end up with an irreducible, regular matrix.
+For the algorithm to work, we must transform this original matrix in such a way that we end up with an irreducible, primitive matrix.
 First,

 > If a page has no links to other pages, it becomes a sink and therefore terminates the random surfing process.
 If the random surfer arrives at a sink